 Most condiments like vinegar, soy sauce, mustard and peanut butter do well in cupboards.
 Molasses, maple syrup and jam will also keep for many weeks.

-Relying solely on the selection of local and seasonal produce from farmer's markets makes us discover new ingredients, while it encourages local vendors, and cuts down on emissions from transport.
+Relying on the selection of local and seasonal produce from farmer's markets makes us discover new ingredients, while it encourages local vendors, and cuts down on emissions from transport.
 Alternatively, making preserves and pickles (see lactofermentation) allows us to enjoy some foods out of their season.
-In new zealand, a friend once gave us feijoas that we processed into chutney which we had the following year.
+In New Zealand, a friend once gave us feijoas that we processed into chutney which we had the following year.

-Leftovers we eat the next day, incorporating them into other meals to offer some variety.
+We eat leftovers the next day, incorporating them into other meals to offer some variety.
 Preparing food in the pressure cooker, and letting it rest unopened will help preserve the food.
 If left overnight, it can be reheated in the morning and will keep well until lunchtime.

 Read the anti-fridge and Save Food From the Fridge.